 Why Do Writers Use Stanzas?

 Writers use stanzas as organizational building blocks for their poetry.
 They help to create a pattern of lines, structure the rhyme scheme and metrical pattern (if there are ones), and set a mood for the reader to engage with.
 The breaks in lines and between stanzas can create a feeling of suspense and drama.
-In some instances, writers even use stanzas to create a visual shape on the page (although this is rare).
+In some instances, writers even use stanzas and different indentations to create a visual shape on the page (although this is rare).

 Stanzas can range from one line up to as many lines as a writer is interested in linking together.